hampusborgos/country-flags/README.md

 ### Arbitrary Width

-You can run the node script 'build-pngs', you must first install the modules `svgexport` and `imagemin-cli`:
+You can run the node script 'build-pngs' after installing required dependency(`sharp`):

-    npm install -g svgexport imagemin-cli
+    npm install
     npm run build-pngs -- 1000:

 Replace `1000:` with whatever width you want (note the `:`), or type `:200` to get